-The experts at Principia Consulting support this trend, recently reporting :
+The experts at Principia Consulting support this trend, recently reported :

 The $2.1 billion market is experiencing a shift in preferred product types, expansion through increased market penetration, and new opportunities for sustainable market growth.
 An average growth rate of 6% through 2017 is forecast for construction flashing and tapes.
 Roofs drive the potential for increased market growth, whether in new or replacement construction; however, all applications are projected to increase through 2017 (figure available at principiareports.com).

-What this truly means is: construction flashing and tapes are transitioning from “optional” building materials to required products, ones that building professionals are relying on to improve the tightness of the building envelope.
+What this truly means is: construction flashing and tapes are transitioning from “optional” building materials to required products.

-Recently, Adhesives & Sealants Industry magazine, allowed us to dive deeper into construction tape trends; specifically, rubber, butyl and acrylic adhesive tapes.
-It is obvious to us that as customer demand more energy-efficient homes and building energy codes become stricter, it will become essential for U.S. builders to educate themselves on the newest construction tapes, identifying the differences between tapes’ performance level over time, longevity in weather extremes, watertight and airtight features, and more.
-(You can read the complete ASI article here.)
+Recently, Adhesives & Sealants Industry magazine, allowed us to dive deeper into construction tape trends; specifically, rubber, butyl, and acrylic adhesive tapes.
+It is obvious to us that as customers demand more energy-efficient homes and building energy codes become stricter, it will become essential for U.S. builders to educate themselves on the newest construction tapes, identifying the differences between tapes’ performance level over time, longevity in weather extremes, watertight and airtight features, and more.

 That said, another trend coming are hybrid flexible products that provide superior adhesion, greater stretchability, and conformability.
-Stretch tape — which is a flashing tape made of a high performance composite acrylic that easily stretches to fit sills, curves and corners — will make installation even easier than before while providing a better way of sealing mismatched surfaces.
+Stretch tape, which is a flashing tape made of a high-performance composite acrylic that easily stretches to fit sills, curves, and corners, makes installation easier while providing a better way of sealing mismatched surfaces.

 It’s clear that flashing tapes are critical to most wall, door, and window assemblies; therefore, the durability of pressure-sensitive adhesive flashing tapes is critical to the durability of those assemblies.